shukri-mo/Class_Pilot/README.md

 - Protected routes (only authenticated users can access)
 - User profile page with email & full name displayed

+### 📊 Dashboard
+- Centralized teacher dashboard to manage all data
+- Quick overview of students and classes
+- Easy navigation to CRUD operations

 ### 🎓 Class & Student Management
 - **CRUD operations** for Students and Classes
   - Create, Read, Update, Delete Students